Jarmaq: History

 The Syrian geographer Yaqut al-Hamawi (d.
 1226) mentioned that Jarmaq was a district of Safed and the site of an ancient town by the same name.
 Yaqut notes a Hebrew tribe was called after the town.

 In the 1596 tax records, it was named as a village, Jarman, in the Ottoman nahiya (subdistrict) of Shaqif Arnun, part of Safad Sanjak, with a population of 52 households and 6 bachelors, all Muslims.
 The villagers paid taxes on goats and beehives, "occasional revenues", a press for olive oil or grape syrup, "dulab", in addition to a fixed sum; a total of 5,502 akçe.

-Jarmaq was a Druze village, which began to decline in the 1830s, with Edward Robinson calling it "almost deserted".
-In 1877 it was described as "a small, half-ruined village of stone" with thirty Druze inhabitants.
-The inhabitants emigrated to the Hauran in the following decade.
-Jarmaq is the ancestral village of the eponymous Jarmaqani family resident in modern Salkhad, al-Qurayya and Urman.

 Following the 1982 invasion Jarmaq became part of the Israeli Security Zone.
-On 5 April 1992 Israeli soldiers shot dead two guerillas planting a roadside bomb in Jarmaq.
+On 5 April 1992 Israeli soldiers shot dead two guerillas planting a roadside bomb in Al-Jarmaq.
 Five Israeli soldiers had been killed in first 14 weeks of 1992.

+Demographics

+In 2014, Christians made up 74.73% and Muslims made up 25.05% of registered voters in Jarmaq.
+65.12% of the voters were Maronite Catholics and 20.30% were Sunni Muslims.